MEETING DATE: APRIL 17, 2025

 1) The Arlington Heights Senior Center offers wonderful opportunities for our members to exhibit their work.
 The Dining Room, Hallway and our usual room at the end of the building (Room 1) are available.
 Several of our members have sold paintings while exhibiting at this location.
 Anyone interested needs to contact Paula Rebbeck (847-359-5918).
 Thank you, Paula!

-• Irnya Shkrobach is exhibiting her artwork in the Dining Room until the first week of March.
+• Eileen Fogell and Jan Pawlowski are exhibiting their artwork in the Dining Room until the first week of May.

 • Various artists are displaying their works in Program Room 1 until March 27.
 On that day, current exhibitors need to pick up their pieces between noon and 1:30pm.
 Also on the exchange day, all Art Guild members are invited to bring 2 pieces of their artwork for display.
 Please come to Room 1 between noon and 1:30pm.
 Contact Paula Rebbeck for questions or confirmation.